Shikaga/PitchBlackAnalysis/index.md

 But, while *Pitch Black* may have all the trappings of generic horror movie, it goes far beyond that, breaking the bounds of mediocrity and becoming, in my opinion at least, a near perfect film.

 And with a successful horror movie with a strong group of core fans, a sequel cannot be far behind.
-After all, there are a lot of similarities between *Pitch Black* and Ridley Scott's horror masterpiece, Alien.
-And James Cameron's sequel to Alien, Aliens, is an action movie triumph.
+After all, there are a lot of similarities between *Pitch Black* and Ridley Scott's horror masterpiece, *Alien*.
+And James Cameron's sequel to *Alien*, *Aliens*, is an action movie triumph.
 Take your main character, throw them back into the fray in a larger story with more aliens and bigger explosions, complete with nukes from orbit, and you have motion picture gold.
 Why can't this work for *Pitch Black*?

 Sadly, this was not to be the destiny of the Riddick franchise.
-The ill conceived *Chronicles of Riddick*, failed at so base a level that it looked like the it would take the franchise down with it.
-From the plot, to the dialog, the editing, characters and villains, it is quite hard to say anything good about the film.
+The ill conceived *Chronicles of Riddick*, failed so completely that it looked like it would tank the entire franchise.
+From the plot to the dialog, the editing and the special effects, characters and villains, it is quite hard to say anything good about the film.
 There are perhaps a few good individual scenes, but I sure can't think of any right now.

 Apparently, producers felt the same way, and it seemed like the Riddick franchise was dead in the water for the better part of a decade, as far the silver screen was concerned (although it has supposedly had a favourable run of attached video games, a rare occurance in a world of low budget video game cash ins).
 But Vin Diesel was not so easily deterred.
-Becoming an action movie star in the intervening time since *Pitch Black*, thanks in large part to the Fast and Furious franchise now going into it's seventh incarnation, Vin Diesel sunk his own money into producing another sequel.
+Becoming an action movie star in the intervening time since *Pitch Black*, thanks in large part to *The Fast and the Furious* sequels now going into their seventh incarnation, Vin Diesel sunk his own money into producing another sequel.

 In the third film, simply called *Riddick*, Vin Diesel reprises his role in what is by and large a remake of *Pitch Black*.
 Gone is the convoluted world building and supernatural plot lines.
-A back to basics Riddick vs the Elements film tries to exploit what made *Pitch Black* so good, and while it doesn't quite stick the landing, it was a good effort.
+The back to basics Riddick vs the Elements film tries to exploit what made *Pitch Black* so good, and while it doesn't quite stick the landing, it was a good effort.

 But why?
 What is it that makes *Pitch Black* so good, *Chronicles* so bad and *Riddick* mediocre at best?